+- a.
+Width not less than six (6) feet.

 - b.
+Location each individual grave to be served.

+- 3. Street Right-of-Way Widths:

+- a.
+Within the plat not less than 32 feet.

+- b.
 Entrance roads to conform to present city subdivision regulations.

 - 4. Street Improvement Widths:

 - a.
 Within the plat not less than 24 feet.

-- b.
-Entrance roads to conform to present

-city subdivision regulations.
+- Entrance roads to conform to present city subdivision regulations.

-- 5. Dead end Roads (Within the Plat):
+- Dead end Roads (Within the Plat):

 - a.
 Right-of-way not less than 42 feet.

 - b.
 Improvement width not less than 36 feet.

 - c Cul-de-sac not less than a 45 foot radius.

 - B. Buffer Strips.
 Buffer strips shall be established that are at least 100 feet in width when a cemetery development is adjacent to a residentially zoned property; 75 feet when a cemetery development is adjacent to tourist commercial zoned property; and 50 feet in width when a cemetery development is adjacent to all other commercially zoned property.
 No lots shall be allowed within the buffer strips.

-- Buffer Strip Planting and Maintenance.
+- C. Buffer Strip Planting and Maintenance.
 All required buffer strips shall be planted at the time the adjacent land planted for cemetery lots is being offered for sale.
 The buffer strip shall have evergreen trees planted to such a density that they are an effective screen to adjoining property.
 The evergreen trees shall have an initial minimum planting height of four (4) feet and shall be of such species that they will reach a height of at least 20 feet at maturity.
-All remaining ground areas in the buffer strip shall be maintained as lawn area, shrubs, or flower beds, as are maintained by the management of the cemetery in all other areas of the cemetery plat that are presently being used.

-D. Location of Cemeteries.
+All remaining ground areas in the buffer strip shall be maintained as lawn area, shrubs, or flower beds, as are maintained by the management of the cemetery in all other areas of the cemetery plat that are presently being used. - D. Location of Cemeteries.
 No cemeteries shall be allowed to be placed within one mile of the high-water line of the Pacific Ocean and within one-half mile of the high-water line of the Yaquina Bay.